Somatic Therapy for Trauma Processing

 Two distinct Pathways into healing

-Trauma-Informed RMT Hands-on Bodywork
+RMT Somatic Bodywork

 -

 A specialized modality using gentle, supportive touch to stabilize the nervous system and promote deep states of rest.
 It involves no rubbing, kneading, or moving of tissues.
-It is purely a non-invasive, motionless placement of hands to help a highly dysregulated body learn what safety feels like.
+It is purely a non-invasive, motionless placement of hands to help a highly dys-regulated body learn what safety feels like.
 Learn more

 -